roxana-lafuente/MTTT/README.md

 TTT is an under development post-editing suite which aims to improve the translators experience with machine translation tools such as moses.
 It provides the user with a graphical user interface to:

 - Work with the moses machine translation pipeline.
-- Apply metrics such as BLEU.
+- Apply evaluation metrics such as BLEU.
 - Post-edit the obtained machine translation.

-### Authors
-- Paula Estrella
-- Roxana Lafuente
-- Miguel Lemos

 ### Features
 - Portable (Windows / Linux)
+- Friendly Graphical User Interface (GUI) for MOSES.
+- Use machine translation tool MOSES, post-edit the output and run evaluation metrics.